Mariah Carey sued for $27.5m over All I Want For Christmas Is You

 Despite having the same titles, the songs sound different and have different lyrics.

-It was unclear why Stone has filed the suit almost 30 years after Carey released her song.
+It is unclear why Stone has filed the suit now, almost 30 years after Carey released her song.

 The document states that Stone's lawyers first contacted Carey and Afanasieff last year, but the parties were "unable to come to any agreement".

-Carey's publicist did not immediately respond to a request for comment from AFP.
+Carey's publicist did not respond to a request for comment from Agence France-Presse.

-It is not uncommon for songs to have the same title.
-Some 177 works are listed under the title All I Want for Christmas Is You on the website of the US Copyright Office.
+It is common for songs to have the same title.
+Some 177 works are listed under the title All I Want For Christmas Is You on the website of the US Copyright Office.